amleshkashyap/moreRailsEtc/ruby_rails/basic_topics/class_methods/README.md

   * instance variables always belong to whatever object self refers to - so a class can have instance variables too (apart from class variables @@).
   * setter methods with assignment expressions should be used only via an object, eg, obj.x = 2 if there's a setter x=(value). doing it inside another instance method would mean using self.x = 2 instead of x = 2. similar issue seen before while overriding the ==(val) method (probably it's like = = val hence the issue)

+### Operator, etc Overloading
-  * operator overloading in classes - for an object obj, if there's a "def \*(num)" instance method, then obj * 2 works, but 2 * obj calls the "\*" method of Integer
-    (assume num is an integer).
+  * For an object obj, if there's a "def \*(num)" instance method, then obj * 2 works, but 2 * obj calls the "\*" method of Integer (assume num is an integer).
     Probably similar for other operators.
-As seen earlier with adding Rational and Fixnum, coerce can be utlized - override coerce to switch the order, so that 2 * obj is computer as obj * 2, eg, def coerce(other); [self, other]; end;
+As seen earlier with adding Rational and Fixnum, coerce can be utlized - override coerce to switch the order, so that
+    2 * obj is computer as obj * 2, eg,
+    ```Ruby
+      # coerce is an important method used by Ruby internally?
+      def coerce(other)
+        [self, other]
+      end
+    ```
   * Depending on the instance variables an object can have, some common operators/methods can be overridden to simplify programming - eg, assuming a class has 10 instance variables, then override [] for allowing vars to be accessed as array elements, override each to make it Enumerable, etc. This would be more useful if all the variables of the object need to be updated after some changes (more suitable if all vars are updated according to some formula and bitmask maybe).